Diamond Eyes: Release

 Diamond Eyes was originally scheduled to be released on April 27 by Reprise, but was pushed back three weeks to May 18, and later pushed forward to May 4, 2010.
-The latter release date change was possibly due to the album leaking onto the Internet in March 2010, two months before the original scheduled release date.
+The latter release date change was due to the album leaking onto the Internet in March 2010, almost two months before the original scheduled release date.

-The first song from the album, "Rocket Skates", was available for free download through the band's official website on February 23, 2010.
+The first song from the album, Rocket Skates, was available for free download through the band's official website on February 23, 2010.
 The song had been included in Deftones live performances starting in October 2009, and was later released as a limited edition 7" vinyl single for international Record Store Day on April 17, 2010, serving as the second overall single.
 A music video directed by 13th Witness (Tim McGurr) was released on March 9.

-The first single, however, was the title track, "Diamond Eyes".
+The first single, however, was the title track, Diamond Eyes.
 It was released as a single to digital retailers on March 23, 2010.
 The music video for the song, directed by Roboshobo (Robert Schober), was released on April 13.
 Deftones performed a live webcast of songs from Diamond Eyes and answered fan questions on May 4 in Dallas, Texas.
 A music video for the track "Sextape" was released on September 3, 2010.
 The video was directed by ZFCL (Zak Forrest and Chad Liebenguth, known for their work with Foxy Shazam and Fang Island).
-On October 28, 2010, Deftones released the official video for "You've Seen the Butcher", directed by Jodeb Films.
-In August 2011, Deftones released the official music video for "Beauty School", directed by 13th Witness.
+On October 28, 2010, Deftones released the official video for You've Seen the Butcher, directed by Jodeb Films.
+In August 2011, Deftones released the official music video for Beauty School, directed by 13th Witness.

 At just over 41 minutes, not including the pre-order and deluxe edition bonus tracks, Diamond Eyes is Deftones' shortest album.

 Lyrics and themes

 After dealing with the tragedy surrounding Cheng's accident, Deftones wanted to create an album with an overall positive and optimistic vibe.
 Describing the band's state while writing for the album, Moreno stated, "Our inspiration and unity as a band is stronger than it has ever been before and we needed to channel that energy into our music".
-Noticeably lacking on the album were songs about complaining, hurting or how "life sucks" – common lyrical themes for Moreno since the early '90s.
+Noticeably lacking on the album were songs about complaining, hurting or how "life sucks" — common lyrical themes for Moreno since the early '90s.
 Moreno described the overall theme of the album as a "positive zest for life", and also said it had "a fantasy vibe" similar to White Pony.
 The lyrics for "Rocket Skates" contained "beautiful yet violent imagery" and were compared to the song "Knife Prty" from White Pony.
 Deftones also thought it would be difficult to tour in support of a new album with memories of Cheng attached to it.
 Commenting on songwriting, Moreno stated: